nothingX001/COLOR-SELECTION-APP/README.md

 - Displays the hexadecimal code of the selected color.

 ## Usage
+1. Click the button as advised.
+A list of preset colors will display.
-- Click on the color picker button to open the color selection tool.
+2. Click "Show Colors..." to open the color wheel.
+You can then find advanced settings to customize your own color.
-- Choose a color.
-- Exit the picker by clicking anywhere on the screen.
-The display box updates to show the selected color and its hex code.